 No previous experience in dance or movement practice is required.
 This course is open to and welcomes all students who are interested in liberating their bodies from socially pre-conditioned selves, and investigating the physical embodiment of transformation.

-Be able to take on philosophical inquires through somatic experience
+-Be able to tackle on philosophical inquires through somatic experience

 Delivery Method: Fully in-person

-Corequisites: Dance or Drama lab assignment if students sign up for 4 or more credits in dance.
+Corequisites: Dance or Drama lab assignment if students sign up for 4 or more credits in designated dance courses.

 Course Level: 2000-level